 The Arizona Children’s Health Insurance Program (CHIP) provides affordable health insurance for eligible children.
 In Arizona, the CHIP program is known as KidsCare.
 Many prospective applicants ask “Is CHIP considered Medicaid?” when they are attempting to find low-cost subsidized health care for their children.
 Although closely related to Medicaid for children, CHIP is a separate program.
 If a household does not meet AZ Medicaid eligibility children from that household may still qualify for CHIP benefits.
 Answer the question “What is CHIP Medicaid?” and learn about CHIP and Medicaid enrollment by reading the information in the sections below.

-Arizona Children’s Health Insurance Program Overview
+What is the Arizona Children’s Health Insurance Program?

 The Arizona Children’s Health Insurance Program helps low-income families provide health care coverage for their children.
 The CHIP KidsCare program is operated by the Arizona Health Care Costs Containment System (AHCCCS).
 The program offers affordable health insurance to children from households that do not qualify for Medicaid eligibility due to having an income that is slightly above the Medicaid income minimum.
 Arizona KidsCare is structured like a health maintenance organization (HMO).
 CHIP in AZ has a variety of medical professionals to select from in each beneficiary’s zip code.
 The program allows you to choose a primary care doctor for your child.
 You will need to see this doctor first for medical treatment for your child.
 They can authorize non-emergency services or care by a specialist.

 To successfully enroll in Arizona CHIP, candidates must meet the eligibility requirements set by the AHCCCS.
 Before learning how to apply for CHIP, applicants can be sure that their child:

 - Is a resident of Arizona.

 - Is younger than 19 years of age.

 - Is a U.S. citizen or has qualified immigrant status.